Smart-Robotic-Viticulture/MaskStomata/README.md

 Smart Robotics Viticulture Group, UNSW, Sydney.

-This repository provides code for a robust stomata detection and instance segmentation method for microscope images.
-Follow instructions in Section 1 to test the code on your own datasets.
+This repository provides the code for a robust stomata detection and instance segmentation method for microscope images of plant leaves.
+Follow the instructions in Section 1 to test the code on your own dataset.

 ### Package Dependencies: